Health status of White Americans: Diseases of despair

 In the US, there is a classification of behavior-related medical conditions known as diseases of despair, which comprises: drug or alcohol overdose, suicide, and alcoholic liver disease.
 The frequency of these illnesses is highest among middle-age working class white people.
 Scholars have raised the idea that diseases of despair are the result of worsening psychosocial problems that extend from the 1980s and are of concern to the US as a whole.
 Although these behaviors are thought to be seen with groups who experience lack of social and economic mobility, there are increasing risk factors involved with poor mental health.
 Despite the vastly different economic trends for white and black Americans, whites are more likely to perceive themselves as having lower social class and are less optimistic about their financial future.
 This trend among middle-class whites points to an increased need for research on the health status of whites due to continuing rise in premature death caused by these diseases.
 Further, this trend exemplifies the problematic nature of research using whites as a comparative standard to other ethnic and racial backgrounds in the US.

 Opioid epidemic

 From 2010 and into the 2020s, there has been an increase in opioid overdoses among white Americans, specifically in rural areas.
 Andrew Kolodny, director of the Opioid Policy Research Collaborative at Brandeis University, attributes the disparate opioid usage among white Americans to physicians' increased propensity towards prescribing narcotics to white patients.
-In more recent years, however, the opioid epidemic has come to disproportionately impact African Americans, despite the earlier narrative that tbe opioid epidemic was mainly affecting white Ameficans.
+In more recent years, however, the opioid epidemic has come to disproportionately impact African Americans, despite the earlier narrative that the opioid epidemic was mainly affecting white Ameficans.